semrush/intergalactic/website/docs/components/tag/tag-code.md

 @## Custom tag color

-Tag colours can be set by yourself
+Tag colors can be set by yourself

 @example custom-color